alx-sch/Body_Pose_Game/README.md

 Adjust the game to your needs! 💪
 Please refer to the documentation in collect_data.py, train_model.ipynb, and play.py for details.
 - Collect training data of poses of your choice with **collect_data.py**.
-- Train a new model to detect these new poses and test the model's performance with **train_model.ipynb** (feel free to play around and try out a different model's architecture! :) ).
+- Train a new model to detect these new poses and evaluate the model's performance using **train_model.ipynb**.
+You are encouraged to explore and experiment with different model architectures.
 - Adjust the model used, poses, and respective sound files (see [Audio Credits](#audio-credits)) in **play.py** to start your new Pose Game!

 ### Audio Credits
 - Background music is sampled by [KevWest: Funky Disco Beat](https://www.looperman.com/loops/detail/332124/funky-disco-beat-free-123bpm-disco-drum-loop).